ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 ### Inverter 1-phase distributed mode
-In this mode, the module generates a 'floating' AC voltage sine-wave in open loop on both L1 and L2 (they must be shorted toguether).
+In this mode, the module generates a 'floating' AC voltage sine-wave in open loop on both L1 and L2 (they must be shorted together).
 L3 generates the Neutral.
 This control mode is usually used with others module that will generate other phases at a user defined phase shift.
 The master module (in stack position zero) will generate the synchronization signal for the specified sine-wave frequency.

 Voltage source is connected to the DC link.
 Input side is defined to be the DC link

 Voltage setpoint corresponds to the output RMS voltage reference.
 Current setpoint corresponds to the total output RMS current limit and must be greater than zero.
 Frequency setpoint corresponds to the sine-wave frequency.
 Phase setpoint corresponds to the phase shift with respect to the synchronization signal.
-For example, if we have 2 BP25 modules in this mode, we could send a setpoint of 180 degrees to the module with stack position 1, meaning it will generate a phase with oposite polarity to that one generated by the BP25 with stack position 0.
+For example, if we have 2 BP25 modules in this mode, we could send a setpoint of 180 degrees to the module with stack position 1, meaning it will generate a phase with opposite polarity to that one generated by the BP25 with stack position 0.

 !!! note
     The frequency and phase setpoints must be set BEFORE the mode is enabled.